maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 | live | If the client IP is on ban list, it will get a http code 403 response.
 Otherwise, request will continue as usual.
 The bouncer can leverage use of a local cache in order to reduce the number of requests made to the Crowdsec LAPI.
 It will keep in cache the status for  each IP that makes queries. |
 | stream | Stream Streaming mode allows you to keep in the local cache only the Banned IPs, every requests that does not hit the cache is authorized.
 Every minute, the cache is updated with news from the Crowdsec LAPI. |

-The recommanded mode for performance is the streaming mode, decisions are updated every 60 sec by default and that's the only communication between traefik and crowdsec.
-Every requests that happens hits the cache for quick decisions.
+The streaming mode is recommended for performance, decisions are updated every 60 sec by default and that's the only communication between traefik and crowdsec.
+Every request that happens hits the cache for quick decisions.

-The cache can be local to the Traefik instance using the filesystem or use of a separated redis instance.
+The cache can be local to Traefik using the filesystem, or a separate redis instance.
-The redis instance is currently in beta and support Redis 7.0.X version
+Support for Redis is currently in beta (requires version 7.0.X).

 ## Usage